Generic balanced synchrony patterns in network dynamics: Genericity and transversality tools

-In our applications of Theorem \ref{th_Henry}, the operator $D_x\Phi$ can be split as $D_x\Phi=L+K$, where $K$ a compact operator and $L$ is a simple operator, for which Hypotheses (i) and (ii) are more easily checked.
-Therefore, the following propositions will be useful. \begin{prop} Let $X$ and $Y$ be two Banach spaces.
+In our applications of Theorem \ref{th_Henry}, the operator $D_x\Phi$ can be split as $D_x\Phi=L+K$, where $K$ is a compact operator and $L$ is a simple operator, for which Hypotheses (i) and (ii) are more easily checked.
+The following classical result (see for example \cite[Section 4.5]{Kato} or \cite[Theorem 5.22]{Schechter}) implies that it is indeed sufficient to check (i) for the operator $L$. \begin{prop} Let $X$ and $Y$ be two Banach spaces.
 Let $L:X\rightarrow Y$ be a left-Fredholm operator and let $K\in\Lc(X,Y)$ be a compact operator.
-Then, $L+K$ is a left-Fredholm map with the same index as the one of $L$. \end{prop} The proof of Proposition \ref{prop_Fred_1} is classical, see for example \cite[Section 4.5]{Kato} or \cite[Theorem 5.22]{Schechter}.
-To check Hypothesis (ii) of Theorem \ref{th_Henry}, we will use the following property, which is more general than the one used in \cite{RJ}. \begin{prop} Let $L:X\rightarrow Y$ be a left-Fredholm map and $Y_2$ be as in Definition \ref{defi_Fred}.
+Then, $L+K$ is a left-Fredholm map with the same index as the one of $L$. \end{prop} { To check Hypothesis (ii) of Theorem \ref{th_Henry} for an operator $D_x\Phi$ of the form $L+K$, we will use the following property.
+It requires the construction of a suitable space $Z$ related only to $L$ and this is often simpler than constructing a space for the entire operator $L+K$.
+Note that the following proposition is more general than the one used in \cite{RJ}, since $Z$ is not included in $Y_2$, but roughly said in a sector around $Y_2$.} \begin{prop} Let $L:X\rightarrow Y$ be a left-Fredholm map and $Y_2$ be as in Definition \ref{defi_Fred}.
 Let $\pr$ be the continuous projection on $Y_2$ corresponding to the splitting $Y=\R(L)\oplus Y_2$.
 Assume that $Z$ is a subspace of $Y$ such that there exists $\kappa>0$ such that

 Then, for any compact operator $K:X\rightarrow Y$, the subspace $Z\cap \R(L+K)$ is finite-dimensional. \end{prop} \begin{demo} Let $(z_n)$ be any bounded sequence in $Z\cap \R(L+K)$.
 Due to Proposition \ref{prop_Fred_1}, we know that $L+K$ is a left-Fredholm operator.
 In particular, there exists a closed splitting $X=\Ker(L+K)\oplus X_1$.
 The Banach isomorphism theorem implies that $(L+K)$ restricted to $X_1$ admits a bounded inverse $T:\R(L+K)\rightarrow X_1$.
 We set $x_n=T(z_n)$, defining a bounded sequence of $X$.
 Applying the projection $\pr$, we obtain that $\pr (z_n)=\pr(L+K)x_n=\pr K x_n$.
 Since $(x_n)$ is bounded and $K$ is compact, this shows that we can extract a converging subsequence $(\pr (z_{\varphi(n)}))$.
 Since $z_n$ belongs to $Z$, we have that